oldoddtw/LogExpress/README.md

 ![LogExpress logo](./90_image/lx_logo.png)
-> A Mettler Toledo balance, moisture analyzer, and pH meter equipment data acquisition system, specially designed for grassroots users with limited IT skills and budget constraints.
+> An equipment data acquisition system for Mettler Toledo balances, moisture analyzers, and pH meters, specially designed for grassroots users with limited IT skills and budget constraints.
 It is also the only shared software of its kind developed by an individual.
 <!-- Live demo [_here_](https://www.example.com).-->
 <!-- If you have the project hosted somewhere, include the link here. -->